msguerra74/Automata/README.md

 1. Modify the 'Projects/_example.com/project.json' file variables to match your project needs.
 (NOTE: You can also duplicate the '_example.com' directory for multiple projects, so long as you point to the appropriate 'project.json' file at the top of the 'Gruntfile.js' file).
 2. From the command prompt, navigate to the 'Automata' folder and run any of the following Grunt tasks:
-    - 'grunt' to develop the site with instant feedback
+    - 'grunt' to develop the site with a LiveReload server
-    - 'grunt build' to build the current site
+    - 'grunt build' to build a production version of the current site
-    - 'grunt download' to download the latest vendor files (.htaccess, _normalize.scss, _normalize_oldie.scss, jquery.js, and oldie.js)
+    - 'grunt download' to download the latest vendor files (.htaccess, _normalize.scss, _normalize_oldie.scss, boxsizing.htc, jquery.min.js, and oldie.min.js)
-3. More on usage later...

 The MIT License (MIT)
 ---------------------